Editing files with the linux "vi" editor

 :syntax enable

-If the coloration is too light, it may be because you are on a dark or
+If the coloration is too light, it may be because you are on a dark or light background.
+You can specify which you are using with one of the following, which will change the color set to be more readable.
+The default on our servers is "dark"

 :set background=dark